1 Helpful / 0 Not

 - CHAINS - They are playable but I believe some may be homemade.
 Basket (1/10) is very much an oddity.

 - LAYOUT FLOW - Not the best or worst I've seen, but probably below average.
 You will have double back three times (5 to 6) and (12 to 13) and (14 to 15). in addition holes 9 and 10 are not exactly the closest that you'd see at an average course.

-- NAVIGATION - Tricky in spots and the map on DGCR is not that good.
-In addition there is no course map on site either.
-Hole signage is also missing on a few holes, 5, 7 and 16 if I recall correctly.
-However, regardless of all these issues, the course isn't too hard to navigate, due to the openness feel of the course.
+- NAVIGATION - Tricky in spots, the map on DGCR was not that good so I made a new one and imported in the files tab.
+In addition, there is no course map on site and hole signage is also missing on a few holes, (5), (6) and (7).
+However, regardless of all these issues, the course isn't too hard to navigate, due to the mostly openness feel of the course.